 L'Oréal S.A., et al. v.
 Estèe Lauder Companies, Inc., et al.

 (District of New Jersey).
 Represented Estèe Lauder in patent litigation involving cosmetic formulations.
-Settled after successful Markman ruling from the bench led to undisputed non-infringement position for one of the two patents-in-suit.
+Settled after favorable Markman ruling from the bench led to undisputed non-infringement defense against one of the two patents-in-suit.